haka-security/haka/doc/ref/rule.rst

         :param hook: Event to listen to.
         :paramtype hook: :haka:class:`Event`
-        :param init: Function that is called whenever a group start to be evaluated.
+        :param init: Function that is called whenever the event is triggered and before any rule evaluation.
         :paramtype init: function
         :param continue: After each rule evaluation, the function is called to know if the evaluation of the other rules should continue.
 If not, the other rules will be skipped.